Advice

 Expert Advice: A Guide to Hiring a Wedding Videographer

-One of the biggest regrets of couples after their wedding day is not hiring a wedding videographer or not hiring a professional videographer.
-While you may have a photographer to document certain aspects of the day, it is not a substitution for videography, as you'll discover below.
+One of the biggest regrets of couples after their wedding day is not hiring a wedding videographer or not budgeting for a professional videographer.
+While you may have a photographer to document certain aspects of the day, it is not a substitution for videography.

-So that you can be educated on what to look for in a wedding videographer, why you should hire one, and how much to budget, we interviewed our preferred Marry Me Tampa Bay videographers to share their insight on what you need to know about hiring one.
+So that you can be educated on what to look for in a wedding videographer, why you should hire one, and how much to budget, we asked our preferred Marry Me Tampa Bay videographers to share their insight.

-“Let me start by saying that photo and video are both incredibly and equally important.
+“Let me start by saying that photo and video are both equally important.
 They are the only things that you truly get to keep from your wedding day (besides your spouse, of course), but they both serve two different purposes.
-Video can take you back to exactly what was said, the toast your father gave, the emotion in your partner's voice as they read their vows, and the anxious and excited laughter after a first look.
-When the years pass, and as your family grows, these moments become a part of your family legacy.
-This part is hard to talk about, but when you unfortunately and inevitably lose loved ones, these moments matter even more.
-You can't hear their voice in a photo or look to it for comfort in their movements the way you can in video.” -Shannon Kelly, owner, Shannon Kelly Films
+Video captures the toast your father gave, the emotion in your partner's voice as they read their vows, and the anxious and excited laughter after a first look.
+When the years pass and as your family grows, these moments become a part of your family legacy.
+This part is hard to talk about, but when you unfortunately lose loved ones, these moments matter even more.
+You can't hear their voice in a photo or look to it for comfort in their movements the way you can in video.” -Shannon Kelly, Owner, Shannon Kelly Films

 When Should I Hire My Wedding Videographer?